PipedreamHQ/pipedream/docs/docs/quickstart/hello-world/README.md

 ![image-20210525161201979](./image-20210525161201979.png)

-When you return to your workflow, you'll see the requests appear in the event list (events appear in real-time — you don't need to refresh the page).
+When you return to your workflow, you'll see the requests in the event list (events appear in real-time — you don't need to refresh the page).

 ![image-20210525161233808](./image-20210525161233808.png)

 **IMPORTANT:** You may see multiple events appear in the event list each time you load the endpoint URL in a web browsers's address bar.
 That happens because modern browsers automatically request a `favicon.ico` resource when you load a URL.
 We'll update our workflow to handle this case in a later section of the quickstart.

-When you select an event from the list, the data associated with that event will appear below each of the steps in your workflow.
-For the trigger, that means details related to the inbound request (e.g., the URL, method, body, headers, query parameters) can be inspected.
+Select an event from the list to inspect the associated exports and logs (click on an event again to de-select it).
+The HTTP trigger exports  data including the `url` invoked, `method`, `body`, `headers`, `query parameters` and more.
 This data can also be referenced by steps in your workflow via the `steps` object (for example, to use the trigger event in a later step you can reference `steps.trigger.event` — we'll cover this in the next example).

-Click on an event again to de-select it.

 ![inspect-events](./inspect-events.gif)